chainseeker/chainseeker-server/README.md

 ------------

-**chainseeker-server** requires a Bitcoin Core (or any compatible altcoins) running, and both REST (for syncing) and RPC API (for broadcasting transactions) are enabled.
+**chainseeker-server** requires a Bitcoin Core (or any compatible altcoins) running, and both REST (for syncing) and RPC API (for broadcasting transactions) being enabled.

 Configure `bitcoin.conf` as below:
 ```toml:bitcoin.conf